 Well, first of all, congrats on almost being debt-free and having some savings for retirement set aside.

 Where to start?
 There’s a lot to unpack in that email but I would consider taking some time to map out a financial plan before jumping into financial products, not that low-cost ETFs and owning some dividend paying stocks might not fit with your plan.
 (They work for me.)
 Rather, I think once you’ve firmed up why you want to invest, what is your money for, how much risk you want to take on for potential financial reward, I believe it becomes easier to figure out what’s best for you.
 What’s best for others might not be best for you.
-There are some good saving and investing rules of thumb out there.

 Back to the plan, here are some considerations about what your financial plan should cover.
 This is not an exhaustive list by any means but a starting point.

 My other perspective?
 Consider buying some books and reading up on what ETFs are, how they could work for you.
 I’ve got some of my favourite books listed here.

 Finally, I have a landing page for some links to various ETF posts.
 I will be updating my previous articles about my top-ETFs over this summer – at least that’s the plan.
 Stay tuned.

 Hey, I love what I read on your blog but I’m struggling to put it all together.
 I have my RRSP but it’s just sitting there in cash thus far.
 Would like to get it invested … I know I want to read your DRIP section a little more!
 I have mutual funds in my RRSP (which I will probably sell), not much in TFSA (lived out of the country for a while) and want to get started at a later age.
 I have about $30,000 to invest now which I think will be best in my TFSA along with regular monthly contributions.
 I know I can do this but just need some help.